-PUBLIC SAFETY COMMUNICATIONS PROFESSIONAL CERTIFICATION (GENERAL)
+PUBLIC SAFETY COMMUNICATIONS PROFESSIONAL CERTIFICATE (GENERAL) - ONLINE (except for on-site clinical requirement)

-The Public Safety Communications (PSC) professional certification imparts a technical edge to those applying for employment as a PSC professional (such as a 911 dispatcher).
-The professional certification may be used as proof of required training before taking the Montana Law Enforcement Academy equivalency test (required for PSC professionals after and within one year of hire).
+The Public Safety Communications (PSC) professional certification imparts a technical edge to those applying for employment as a PSC professional (such as a 9-1-1 dispatcher).
+The professional certificate may be used as proof of required training before taking the Montana Law Enforcement Academy equivalency test (required for PSC professionals after and within one year of hire).
 Individual PSC courses may be taken by anyone who is interested in brushing up on skills needed in their profession or by students needing coursework for the EMT-Paramedic Associate of Applied Science degree.
-Individuals who specifically need coursework in order to take the MLEA equivalency test should enroll in the PSC professional certification program.
-A criminal background check is required for the PSC Clinical Course and is also a requirement for employment as a PSC professional.
+Individuals who specifically need coursework in order to take the MLEA equivalency test should enroll in the PSC professional certificate program.
+A criminal fingerprint background check is required for the PSC Clinical Course and is also a requirement for employment as a PSC professional.
 Felony convictions (and some misdemeanor convictions) will exclude a person from employment as a PSC professional.
 This professional certification does not guarantee employment as a PSC professional.
 Students wishing to be employed as a PSC Professional must meet minimum requirements for hiring as set by the Peace Officers Standards and Training council.

-- Have a knowledge and understanding of PSC terminology and report writing - Have a knowledge and understanding of stress and crisis intervention - Have a knowledge and understanding of PSC communication skills, interpersonal communication skills - Have a knowledge a and understanding of legal responsibilities, ethics and criminal and civil law practices - Have a general knowledge and understanding of computers, computer applications do not want to go into the EMS program.
-This certification provides valuable field experience for those interested in the Public Safety Communications profession.
-The Public Safety Communications Professional Certification with EMT-Basic allows students to sit for the Montana and National Registry certification exams as well as the MLEA challenge test for dispatchers.
-Requirements for completing the Public Safety Communications Professional Certification with EMT-Basic include completion of the requirements for the general Public Safety Communications Professional Certification along with the completion of a 6 credit Emergency Medical Technician course (EMS 137).
-EMS 137 is the nationally recommended minimum level of training for ambulance personnel and is considered the desired level of medical training by many fire
+- Have a knowledge and understanding of PSC terminology and report writing - Have a knowledge and understanding of stress and crisis intervention strategies - Have a knowledge and understanding of PSC communication skills, interpersonal communication skills - Have a knowledge a and understanding of legal responsibilities, ethics and criminal and civil law practices - Have a general knowledge and understanding of computers, computer applications